 I suggest you use the store-bought Char Siu to save time.
 Please refer to this article if you’d like to make it yourself.

-c) Ingredeints for the scallion and dried shrimp Cheung Fun
+c) Ingredients for the green onion and dried shrimp Cheung Fun

-- Coarsely chopped the dried shrimps, and is ready to use.
+• Coarsely chopped the dried shrimps, and it is ready to use.

-The sauce for the Cantonese Cheung Fun is made up mainly of light soy sauce and sugar.
-Other than that, sesame oil and oyster sauce are sometimes included, which is quite similar to Char Siu sauce’s taste.
+The Cantonese Cheung Fun sauce mainly consists of light soy sauce and sugar.
+Also, sesame oil and oyster sauce are sometimes included, which is quite similar to Char Siu sauce’s taste.
+Dark soy sauce is rarely used in Hong Kong-style Cheung Fun.

 I have tested a few combinations before finalizing the recipe for my Cheung Fun.

-Formula B is the best.
-I think it is using oyster sauce, scallion, and ginger in the formula.
-Formula A is also quite tasty and is quick to make.
+Formula B is the best, as the formula uses oyster sauce, scallion, and ginger.
+Formula A is also quite tasty and quick to make.
 Formula C and D are not desirable.

 How to prepare the sauce:

 It is straightforward to prepare the sauce.
 Just add all the ingredients to a small pan and bring it to a boil.
-For formula B, you need to pass the sauce through a wire mesh strainer to remove the scallion and ginger.
+For formula B, you must pass the sauce through a wire mesh strainer to remove the scallion and ginger.

-If you search for the recipe of Cheung Fun on the internet, you will find that there are different formulas for Cheung Fun.
+If you search for the recipe for Cheung Fun on the internet, you will find different formulas for Cheung Fun.
 It ranges from using only water and rice to the more complicated one added with a range of starches.

 The make-from-scratch method involves soaking and grinding rice.
-I considered this is too much work for any home cook.
+I consider this is too much work for any home cook.
 Therefore, I choose to use ready-made rice flour instead.
-It is called 粘米粉 in Chinese and not to get confused with the glutinous rice flour.
+It is called 粘米粉 in Chinese and not to get confused with glutinous rice flour.
+This ingredient is available in most Asian grocery stores.

-All you need is to add some salt and oil to form a batter, spread it thinly on a pan, and steam.
+All you need is to add salt and oil to form a batter, spread it thinly on a pan, and steam it.

-The key difference is the type of starch added to the rice batter, which varies from tapioca starch, wheat starch, and cornstarch.
-The amount also varies from merely twenty percent of the rice flour to eighty percent.
+The critical difference is the type of starch added to the rice batter.
+It can be corn, wheat, and tapioca starch.
+The amount varies from merely twenty percent of the rice flour to eighty percent.

 The second difference is using a baking pan to steam the Cheung Fun versus the traditional method of pouring the batter on a cotton cloth.